How many gates does American Airlines have in Atlanta?

 The gate count of forty is split between two concourses, leaving lots of space for American planes both coming from and going to Atlanta.
 For example, Concourse T has 25 American Airlines-branded departure gates, such as T12 and T14 for Jet service to major American cities like Dallas-Fort Worth or Miami.
 Adjacent to it is Concourse D, which also has 15 more gates for American Airlines domestic arrivals and commuters who feed the main airline through regional carriers.

 Apart from these 40-odd active passenger gates, American Airlines has auxiliary gates, which it either leases or which are available to it for parking stand-by planes if necessary.
-Therefore, the total number of gates in the operating system of the airline is still much greater than this number, that shows a daily utilization for takeoff and landing flights.
-This way, because of the rich gate infrastructure, American can be quite versatile in how it approaches its Atlanta flight operations.
+Therefore, the total number of gates in the operating system of the airline is still much greater than this number, which shows a daily utilization for takeoff and landing flights.
+This way, because of the rich gate infrastructure, America can be quite versatile in how it approaches its Atlanta flight operations.

-The forty gates occupied by American Airlines between Concourses T and D are among the largest gate facilities that any individual airline can access in Atlanta-Hartsfield setting.
+The forty gates occupied by American Airlines between Concourses T and D are among the largest gate facilities that any individual airline can access in the Atlanta-Hartsfield setting.
 But this is the only airline that has more than 100 gates in Atlanta, meaning it has a bigger airport presence in Atlanta.
 American has a fairly large operating share, which is quite appropriate as it is based in Atlanta, which it uses as a connecting point to all points in the Eastern half of the United States.

 TheBIN BIN Hotel Internet Access Case Study: Ensuring a Stable and High-Speed Internet Connection to the Clients in the Hotels